The Mental Health Act

 This information has been designed by LPFT Carers Council to assist carers and relatives to understand the Mental Health Act 1983.

-- They are not capable of consenting to their care and treatment in hospital for their mental disorder; or
+- They are deemed not capable of consenting to the care and treatment needed for their mental illness

 - A power to apply for a patient’s admission to hospital under section 2 or section 3 of the Mental Health Act 1983 or reception into Guardianship